Usage

 ZodiPy supports several zodiacal light models valid at different

 wavelength/frequency ranges.
-By default, a Model
+By default, a Model will initialize on the

 DIRBE model.
 To select another